evkx/evkx.github.io/content/models/seres/5/5_4WD_Premium/_index.md

 ### Sound system

-One type of sound system is available for the Seres 5 4WD Premium.
+The Seres 5 4WD Premium comes equipped with one sound system option:

-- With the , you get 11 speakers with a max system output of  watts.
+- ****: This system features 11 speakers and delivers a maximum output of  watts.

-The model has 2 USB-C connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.

 ## Lights